TL;DR – How to Sleep in a Recliner

 The short answer is “it can be,” but that’s not very satisfying, so here’s a more detailed answer.

 According to recent studies, Americans spend too much time sitting in chairs, which is unhealthy and leads to all sorts of health problems, including sore joints, aching backs, weaker hearts, and the like.
-That’s not the fault of the recliner though.
-There’s nothing magical about recliners that make those conditions worse; it’s more of a lifestyle thing, and recliners are a part of that equation.
+That’s not the fault of the recliner, though.
+There’s nothing magical about recliners that makes those conditions worse; it’s more of a lifestyle thing, and recliners are a part of that equation.

 It’s also true that not all recliners are created equally, and some are better for your back than others.
-There are a handful of recliners on the market today that incorporate ergonomic features like lumbar support into their designs and these are better for you than chairs without those features.
+A handful of recliners on the market today incorporate ergonomic features like lumbar support into their designs, and these are better for you than chairs without those features.

-In addition to that, recliners that offer advanced seating positions like Zero-G and Trendelenburg position have well-documented positive health benefits.
+In addition, recliners that offer advanced seating positions, like Zero-G and Trendelenburg, have well-documented positive health benefits.

 Recent studies have shown that if you’ve recently recovered from surgery, you’ll recover more quickly if you spend your recovery in a highly adjustable recliner.
 In addition to that, sleeping in a recliner has been found to relieve the symptoms of a variety of conditions including, but not limited to: